trox115/Fakebook/readme.md

 # FakeBook

-A simple Facebook web app.
+A simple Facebook web app created using Ruby on Rails.

 **Fakebook** is a simple facebook web app, made using the methodology of [The Oding Project](https://www.theodinproject.com).
 This project ask us to make a fake Facebook app and you can click [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project) to see the project requirements.